Songonge/Data-Analytics-Tips/Strategies-to-Achieve-More.md

 But let me tell you something: you are not alone.
 Everyone goes through it at a time in their life.
 Setbacks don’t define you but your response to them does.

+> [!Tip]
-Here is how you can shift your thoughts:
+> Here is how you can shift your thoughts:
-* Think of rejections as redirections.
+> * Think of rejections as redirections.
-* Take failures as opportunities to learn.
+> * Take failures as opportunities to learn.
-* Picture little progress as a foundation for something big.
+> * Picture little progress as a foundation for something big.
-* See other people's success as motivation.
+> * See other people's success as motivation.

 Showing up every day, not only when I feel like it, and doing the little I can do.
 My [LinkedIn](https://www.linkedin.com/in/edwigesongong/) is an example.